(Personal Capital is now Empower)

 Wealthfront is working to achieve self-driving money to help make your money run as smoothly as possible.
 Their latest technological addition automatically monitors a linked checking or cash account.
 When the balance exceeds a limit you set, it automatically invests the money in your choice of a taxable investment account, Roth IRA, traditional IRA, cash account, or 529 plans.
 This can help you keep more of your money invested which could help it grow faster.

-Why Choose Personal Capital?
+Why Choose Empower?

 Access to a Financial Advisor